aservet1/reactRAPL/README.md

 # reactRAPL
 Using a version of jRAPL to access CPU energy levels, then allows a user to look at them via a React app.

-Might allow the user to interact (RAPL powercap or DVFS) with the energy interface once I actually have that incorporated into jRAPL but right now it's just energy monitoring and stuff in terms of what it currently can already do.
+Might allow the user to interact (RAPL powercap or DVFS) with the energy interface once I actually have that incorporated into jRAPL.
+But for now it's just energy monitoring and stuff in terms of what it currently can already do.

 The Energy-Related files for reactRAPL are based off of the jRAPL files in the master branch of https://github.com/aservet1/jRAPL as of December 13th 2020 17:00 EST